MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 Identify and follow the best practices for your version of IIS Server.
 However, take into consideration any requirements that Configuration Manager has for specific site system roles.
 For more information, see [Site and site system prerequisites](../../../core/plan-design/configs/site-and-site-system-prerequisites.md).

-##  <a name="BKMK_Security_ManagementPoint"></a> Security Best Practices for the Management Point
+##  <a name="BKMK_Security_ManagementPoint"></a> Security best practices for the management point
  Management points are the primary interface between devices and Configuration Manager.
-Consider attacks against the management point and the server that it runs on to be very high risk and to be mitigated appropriately.
+Consider attacks against the management point and the server that it runs on to be very high risk, and mitigate appropriately.
 Apply all appropriate security best practices and monitor for unusual activity.

  Use the following security best practices to help secure a management point in Configuration Manager.